WardLT/applied-ai-for-materials/optimal-experimental-design/assignment/assignment.md

 We use a simple "generate random points" and minimize them strategy.
-This strategy generates a series of random points, uses a local optimizer ([Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method)) to find the nearby minimum in energy, and then returns a list of all fo the points sampled for the optimizer's consideration.
+This strategy generates a series of random points, uses a local optimizer ([Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method)) to find the nearby minimum in energy, and then returns a list of all of the points sampled for the optimizer's consideration.
 We use the optimizer's model rather than the `evaluate_energy` function so that this function is very fast.

 ```python